 The days of the solo community manager are slowing fading away.

 For years, companies who invested in community would hire one person and hand off the entire community program to them.
-Today, more companies are realizing the advantages of being community-powered.
+Today, more companies are realizing the advantages of being community-driven.
 And they’re also realizing that community building is much more complex than anticipated.

 The result?
 Community teams are growing.
 According to our recent survey of more than 500 community builders , 67% of companies have at least two full-time community team members.
 That’s up from 57% in 2020.